microsoft/copilot-camp/docs/pages/extend-message-ext/00-prerequisites.md

 NodeJS is a program that allows you to run JavaScript on your computer; it uses the open source "V8" engine, which is used in popular web browsers such as Microsoft Edge and Google Chrome.
 You will need NodeJS to run the web server code used throughout this workshop.

-Browse to [https://nodejs.org/en/download/](https://nodejs.org/en/download/){target=_blank} and install version 20.x, the "LTS" (Long Term Support) version for your operating system.
-This lab has been tested using NodeJS version LTS.
+Browse to [https://nodejs.org/en/download/](https://nodejs.org/en/download/){target=_blank} and install the "LTS" (Long Term Support) version for your operating system.
+This lab has been tested using NodeJS version 20.

 ???+ tip "If you need more than one version of NodeJS"
     Browse to https://nodejs.org/en/download/ and install the "LTS" (Long Term Support) version for your operating system.
 This lab has been tested using NodeJS version 18.x and 20.x.
 If you already have another version of NodeJS installed, or want future flexibility to change Node versions, you may want to set up the [Node Version Manager](https://github.com/nvm-sh/nvm){target=_blank} (or [this variation](https://github.com/coreybutler/nvm-windows) for Microsoft Windows), which allows you to easily switch Node versions on the same computer.